 The 2015 edition of the meet was cancelled due to a severe storm in the Cary, N.C. area that shut down WakeMed Soccer Park and compelled a North Carolina Governor's State of Emergency declaration.
 Read about that HERE.

 The NSAF has tremendous gratitude towards and appreciation for some of those who have been driving forces behind getting this event started and sustaining it:

-As mentioned above, the Alabama State women won their Challenge debut last year behind record-setting Paige Rankin, while the North Carolina A&T State men defended their 2013 title in a close battle with Morehouse College.
+The Alabama State women won their Challenge debut behind record-setting Paige Rankin, while the North Carolina A&T State men defended their 2013 title in a close battle with Morehouse College.

 Rankin, a junior, ran 17:53.0 to beat Aurora Scott’s 2009 mark by more than 30 seconds to pace a 1-2-3 finish by the Hornet women, as they scored 24 points and dominated the field.
 Rankin was followed by teammates Artralia LeSane (18:03.7) and Shanita Wilson (18:57.0).
 Four-time defending champ Hampton U. had to settle for 2nd this time with 78 points, led by 4th-place finisher Ce’aira Brown at 19:07.9.
 Following in the 17-team battle were Coker (S.C.)
 College in 3rd with 170, Benedict (S.C.)
 College at 172, Winston-Salem State U. at 180 and NC A&T at 186.